NBA Rumors: Houston Rockets Could Fill Out Title-Contending Roster With Trade For Kevin Love

 The Houston Rockets did all they could to keep pace with the Western Conference’s heavy hitters this summer, but a new report suggests the team could have one more move to round out the roster — a trade for Kevin Love.

-The Rockets already pulled off a trade for Russell Westbrook with a suddenly rebuilding Oklahoma City Thunder team, but will have to keep pace with the Los Angeles Clippers who landed Kawhi Leonard and Paul George and the Los Angeles Lakers that added Anthony Davis to play beside LeBron James.
+The Rockets already pulled off a trade for Russell Westbrook with a suddenly-rebuilding Oklahoma City Thunder team but will have to keep pace with the Los Angeles Clippers who landed Kawhi Leonard and Paul George, as well as the Los Angeles Lakers, who added Anthony Davis to play alongside LeBron James.
 As Bleacher Report noted, adding big man Kevin Love to the guard tandem of Westbrook and James Harden could put the Rockets over the hump in the competitive conference.

-The report explored potential trade destinations for Love, noting that it could be a worthwhile gamble for the Rockets if Love can stay healthy and productive — though that has been a struggle for the UCLA big man throughout his NBA career.
+The report explored potential trade destinations for Love, noting that it could be a worthwhile gamble for the Rockets if Love can stay healthy and productive, though that has been a struggle for the UCLA big man throughout his NBA career.

 It would not be easy, as the report added that it would be difficult for the Rockets to find the right package of players and picks to land Love.